btabur/btabur/README.md

 - 👋 Hi, I'm @btabur (Balı Tabur).
 First of all, I am doing my PhD in Mathematics at Uludağ University.
 However, I have been dealing with software for several years.
 - 🔭 First of all, I started to develop projects with java language in the android field.
 Then I decided to become a frontend developer.
-Now I am developing projects with html and css.
+Now I am developing projects with html,css, scss and bootstrap.
 - 🌱 I’m currently learning bootstrap, react.
 - 💞️ My primary goal in my projects is to write clean and understandable code.
 It's a great feeling to see that the rules I learned from math work out somewhere.